Date Thesis Awarded

 Liu, Xiang, "Mathematical Studies of Optimal Economic Growth Model with Monetary Policy" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1147.

 Control Theory Commons, Dynamic Systems Commons, Growth and Development Commons, Macroeconomics Commons, Numerical Analysis and Computation Commons, Ordinary Differential Equations and Applied Dynamics Commons, Partial Differential Equations Commons